Z0rdak/Yet-Another-World-Protector/web-resources/mod-description.md

 Region for the overworld is created when the server is created.

 The following Dimensional Regions are created whenever a player travels to a new dimension, thus creating the new dimension with their respective Dimensional Region.
+Modded dimensions are supported as well.

 ## Local Regions